gristlabs/grist-help/help/references-lookups.md

 This lookup uses two fields.
 It will look for records in the Enrollment table where Status is “Confirmed” and the Class column matches the ID of the row in this table.
 Because the Class column is referencing the Classes table, we use the record ID `$id` in the lookup.

 Finally, `len()` counts the items in the list returned by `Enrollments.lookupRecords(Class=$id, Status="Confirmed")`.

+Average, min and max are a few of the other functions that can be used with lookupRecords formulas.
+See all available functions on our [Function reference](functions.md) page.